 Treatment for Uterine Fibroids

-Many women will have uterine fibroids, also called leiomyomas or myomas, without even knowing it because fibroids don’t always cause symptoms.
+Many women will have uterine fibroids, also called leiomyomas or myomas, without even knowing it.
+Fibroids don’t always cause symptoms.
 But if you’re having heavier periods or pelvic pressure or discomfort, it’s time to talk to your gynecologist.
 Many women have an ultrasound of their pelvis and find out then that they have fibroids.

 As the only full-service obstetrics and gynecology program in western Massachusetts, Baystate Health provides personalized, high-quality women’s care.
 Our team of experts can help you understand and treat fibroids.